Documentation Index

 Local network connectivity (LAN)

-Connect one port to a local network (LAN) without a gateway for local device access and integrations.
+Connect one port to a local area network (LAN) without a gateway for local device access and integrations.

 • Access to the Nureva App for setup and configuration